uk4z/notification-hub/README.md

 - The `statistic.ipybn` file is a frame of the `main` notebook.
 It contains code to analyse datasets and operate a statistical analysis.
 - The `training.ipybn` file is a frame of the `main` notebook.
 It contains code to train the model and push it to HuggingFace.

-The pipeline can be used directly on HuggingFace's inference API: https://huggingface.co/uk4zor/notification-hub
+The pipeline can be used directly on HuggingFace's inference API: https://huggingface.co/uk4zor/notification-hub.
+Let's keep in mind that the model has been train on conversational dialogues.
+We advise to use the SAMSum dialogues to get the correct format.

 Or you can use the `transformer` library: